 - BreastSentry is simple & convenient and can be done at your annual exam

-- BreastSentry can be used to help healthcare professionals determine a woman’s five year and lifetime risk of developing breast cancer.
+- BreastSentry can be used to help healthcare professionals determine a woman’s risk of developing breast cancer.

 - BreastSentry is especially suited for the approximate 50% of women who have dense breasts.
 Elevated risk scores can help physicians determine if further screening with 3D Tomography, Screening Breast Ultrasound and/or MRI are necessary.